-She rolls her eyes at me.
+She rolled her eyes at me.
 “Think of it like music.
 You know how you do that annoying thing where when you hear a new song you really like, you play it on endless repeat for a week straight?”

-“Why do you do that?”
+“Why do you do that?” she asked.

-“It doesn’t, but that’s not the point,” she says.
-“What happens if you listen to that same song three months later?
+She shook her head.
+“It doesn’t, but that’s not the point.
+What happens if you listen to that song three months later?
 Do you still feel the same way you did that first week?”

 “Maybe Stan is like music.
 The more you hang out with him, the less his physical beauty will overwhelm you.
 You’ll get used to it, like I did with Stacey.
 And in the interim, he might manifest a character flaw or two to distract you away from his seeming perfection.”

-Copyright © 2018 by Navessa Allen
+Copyright © 2019 by Navessa Allen

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.